Ahmad Dixon: The Spring League

 In 2018, he agreed to play in The Spring League, a non-paying developmental league, as part of the South team.

 Edmonton Eskimos (second stint)

-On January 25, 2018, Dixon re-signed with the Edmonton Eskimos.
+On January 25, 2018, Dixon re-signed with the Eskimos.
 He was released during final roster cuts on June 10.

 Los Angeles Wildcats

-Dixon was selected in the 6th round during phase four in the 2020 XFL Draft by the Los Angeles Wildcats.
+Dixon was selected in the 6th round during phase four in the 2020 XFL draft by the Los Angeles Wildcats.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 Playing in all 5 games, he registered 44 tackles and no interceptions.
 He had his contract terminated when the league suspended operations on April 10, 2020.